REPLAY HOCKEY LEAGUE

 III.
 LEAGUE MEMBERSHIP

-membership deems the league strong enough to support additional teams.
+A. Currently the league has 24 teams.
+With the NHL having 31 teams expansion is a possibility in the future if the league membership deems the league strong enough to support additional teams.
 At most the league will have 28 teams until such a time as the NHL expands and provides adequate players to fill more teams.
-Each year expansion will be discussed until it passes, though there is no obligation for anyone to vote yes and the league is not pushing for expansion in the next year or two.
+Each year expansion will be discussed until it passes, though there is no obligation for anyone to vote yes and the league is not pushing for expansion at any time in the near future.

 B. Re-alignment will always be at the discretion of the league's directors from season to season.